deis/workflow/src/quickstart/index.md

 ## Step 3: Deploy your first app

-Last but not least, select your build process and [deploy your first application](deploy-an-app.md).
+Last but not least, [register a user and deploy your first application](deploy-an-app.md).